Durham County Golf Union Juniors'

 Since then this Society, which is of extreme importance to the future of the game has continued to instill into boys and girls the etiquette of golf.
 The annual programme of events and competitions which has been especially designed to encourage the participation of youngsters of all handicaps is constantly being upgraded.

-In December 2017 what was known as the Durham County Junior Golf Society (DCJGS) became a separate committee under the Durham County Golf Union (DCGU) to help strengthen the pathway for junior playing competitive golf within County Durham.
+In December 2017 what was known as the Durham County Junior Golf Society (DCJGS) became a separate committee under the Durham County Golf Union (DCGU) to help strengthen the pathway for juniors playing competitive golf within County Durham.

 In 2019 Mr Bernard Lee and Mrs Jill Lee stood down from the committee after several years on the committee through their support of the competitions and especially the patrons days which help towards the costs of the county boys team.
 Also in 2019 the county boys team went on to win the Northern Federation Championship help at Eaglescliffe GC where they played against Cumbria and Northumberland county boys teams.